 Mistake #5.
 Bothering too much about mock test question difficulty

 - Some coaching institutes fill their mock-tests with very difficult (and not probable) questions in their mock tests.
-This may be part of their agenda to give an impression that IAS exam is very tough.
+This may be part of their agenda to give an impression that the IAS exam is very tough.
 In reality, not all UPSC questions are very tough.
 It is a mix of tough, moderate and easy questions.

 - So what should you do?
 Get a mock question paper with quality questions.
 Focus on the learning part.
 Forget the total marks you get.
 But analyse your relative performance as IAS prelims is a competitive exam.
-Always try to be in the top 10% candidates.
+Always try to be in the top 10% of candidates.

 Under-preparation is not an excuse!
 Start taking mock tests now to prepare fast!
 It’s never late!

-As competition in IAS exam is getting tougher and tougher after each year, you need to get your attitude and thinking process correct.
+As competition in the IAS exam is getting tougher and tougher after each year, you need to get your attitude and thinking process correct.
 Quality mock tests can help a lot in making your dream journey not only easier but also fun.
-Take right decision at the right moment.
+Take the right decision at the right moment.